 Most universities around the country have ended classroom instruction, told students to go home, and asked professors to continue teaching their courses online, to help stop the spread of the new coronavirus.
 Melissa Wong, an adjunct lecturer at the iSchool, has been teaching online since 2001.
 Her online courses include e-learning and instructional strategies and techniques.
-She recently gave two webinars about moving courses online.
+She recently gave two webinars about moving courses online: "Yes, You Can!: Tips for Moving Courses Online at Short Notice" (ALISE) and "Information Literacy at a (Social) Distance: Strategies for Moving Online" (ACRL).
 She talked with News Bureau arts and humanities editor Jodi Heckel.

 What are some of the challenges of moving to online teaching in a very short time frame?

 Robust, high-quality online instruction takes time to plan and develop.
 Oftentimes, faculty members are given release time and paired with an instructional designer to create material and adapt their teaching approach and assignments.
 Currently, we have institutions saying to faculty members, "You have five days."
 Going online that quickly is challenging.